Call Now 01835 822277

 Looking Forward

-Now 97 and residing in her home in Melrose, Jill remains passionate about self-catering and has provided many endlessly entertaining stories about her career in Scottish tourism.
+Now 97 and residing in her home in Melrose, Jill remains interested in the growth of Unique Cottages and Scottish Self-Catering and has kindly provided many endlessly entertaining stories about her career.

 Jill created a way for guests to fall in love with Scotland, nestled in a quiet cottage surrounded by unforgettable landscapes.
 Today, Unique Cottages prides itself on upholding this promise.
 Beautiful holiday cottages in stunning locations for guests to enjoy the majestic scenery found all over Scotland.